achalddave/segment-any-moving/README.md

 `release/ytvos/track.py`.

 ---
 <a name="footnote1">1</a>: This should contain all the requirements, but this was created manually so I may be missing some pip modules.
-If you run into an import error, try pip installing the module, and/or file an issue](https://github.com/achalddave/segment-any-moving/issues).
+If you run into an import error, try pip installing the module, and/or [file an issue](https://github.com/achalddave/segment-any-moving/issues).